SpencerVJones/Calculator-Web-App/README.md

 ## Usage
 ### To use the calculator:
 - Clone the repository to your local machine.
-- Open the index.html file in a web browser.
+- Open the `index.html` file in a web browser.

 ## Preview
 ### File Structure
 - `index.html:` HTML file containing the calculator interface.
 - `styles.css:` CSS file for styling the calculator interface.
 - `index.js:` JavaScript file containing the logic for calculator functionality.

+## Technologies Used
+- **HTML:** Provides the structure and content of the web page.
+- **CSS:** Styles the HTML elements, ensuring an appealing and user-friendly interface.
+- **JavaScript:** Implements the calculator's logic and functionality, enabling dynamic and interactive calculations.
+- **IDE:** Visual Studio Code

 ## Contributing
 Contributions are welcome!